SQLitis/monsters/README.rst

 Here we are more concerned with what you can do after successfully running the conversion.
 To run SQLite on the database, type :bash:`sqlite3 dnd_monsters.sqlite`.
+Note that the old version of SQLite may not work, that is, :bash:`sqlite dnd_monsters.sqlite` will yield an error message "Unable to open database "dnd_monsters.sqlite": file is encrypted or is not a database".

 -------------